rx-angular/rx-angular/libs/cdk/docs/zone-configuration/zone-flags.md

 - ✅ Good documentation and maintenance
 - ✅ Typed methods
 - ✅ IDE autocompletion
-- ✅ IDE inline documentation @Todo => get internal docs into IDE
+- ✅ IDE inline documentation
 - ✅ Predefined event names
 - ✅ Assertion if zone-flags are not correctly used
 - ✅ Convenience methods